dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 List/length : forall (a : Type) -> (List a -> Natural)
 ```

-In other words, `List/length` is a function that takes one argument (a `Type`),
+This type indicates that `List/length` is a function that takes one argument
-and returns a new intermediate function which in turn takes a separate
+(a `Type`), and returns a new intermediate function.
+This intermediate function
-argument (a `List a`).
+takes an argument of its own (a `List a`) and returns the final result (a
+`Natural`).
+Or in other words, `List/length` is a "function that returns a
+function that returns a number".

+## Naming conventions

+* Talk about what things are conventionally uppercase and lowercase